jg-digital-media/jgdm_darts_scorer/readme.md

 + Stylesheet developed using Sass - CSS Layout technique basics applied

 + Modal styles - Generated using Cursor. - On this occasion that came at a point in my development where I'd like to start putting it online now and introduce improvements as and when they come.

++ BUG: We need a safeguard that guards against a player ending up on a score of 1 point remaining.

 ### Suggestions from Cursor AI Chat